MaddiFurr/MPCSC/README.md

 This Python script gathers comprehensive information about your computer system, including CPU, GPU, storage, memory, and network details, and presents it in a user-friendly format.

+I honestly wrote this so that I can ask friends for their system specs without having to walk them through gathering it.
+The nice discord formatting makes things easier.
+Also it means I don't have to give them User Benchmark!

 ## Features

 - **Comprehensive System Information:** Gathers details about: